duke-libraries/rdr/README.md

 6. change to the new folder
 `cd /vagrant/rdr`

+7. create default gemset `rvm gemset create rdr`

-7. grab the bunder gem `gem install bundler`
+8. grab the bunder gem `gem install bundler`

-8. run `bundle install`
+9. run `bundle install`

-9. start the server
+10. start the server
 `bin/rails hydra:server`

     You should be able to visit [localhost:3000](http://localhost:3000) and see the application running

-10. create default work type
+11. create default work type
 `rails generate hyrax:work Work`

-11. Have fun!
+12. Have fun!

 ## Installation Notes